ntaiprogrammer/IPCMessagingApp/README.md

 # IPCMessagingApp
-Server-Client messaging app in C# demonstrating use of Inter-Process Communication.
+Server-Client messaging app in C# Windows Form demonstrating use of Inter-Process Communication.
 Features login function, basic password hashing, and a client-side admin account.

 Server side can add users, view the list of users, and send messages.